-Approved light graphics are available for download at TitanDam .ChurchofJesusChrist.org.
+Approved light graphics are available for download at style.
+ChurchofJesusChrist.org.

-- Be scaled proportionally (same increase or decrease both horizontally and vertically). - 2.
+- To maintain recognition and protect our trade dress, an approved light graphic must: - Be scaled proportionally (same increase or decrease both horizontally and vertically). - 2.
 Allow all four shapes of the light graphic to be visible.